-But first, let’s look at which plants actually fall within the Proteaceae family (and will be the only ones covered in this blog).
+But first, let’s look at which plants actually fall within the Proteaceae family.

 Proteaceae is a family of plants mainly found in the southern hemisphere.
 It includes:

-Learn to grow your Proteaceae step-by-step with Jessica Ruger, horticulturist:
+Learn to grow your Proteaceae-inspired garden with a step-by-step guide from Jessica Kruger, horticulturist:

 - What climatic conditions do Proteaceae prefer?